peasy/peasy-js/README.md

 - Run it on a [server](https://github.com/peasy/peasy-js/wiki/node.js-sample) (Node.js)
 - Run it with [TypeScript](https://github.com/peasy/peasy-js/wiki/typescript-node.js-sample) (Node.js)

-An additional sample can be viewed [here](https://github.com/peasy/peasy-js/blob/master/src/sampleWithPromises.js) (using promises) or [here](https://github.com/peasy/peasy-js/blob/master/src/sampleWithCallbacks.js) (using callbacks) that showcases creating a [business service](https://github.com/peasy/peasy-js/wiki/businessservice), custom [command](https://github.com/peasy/peasy-js/wiki/command), [business rules](https://github.com/peasy/peasy-js/wiki/Business-and-Validation-Rules), and wiring them up.
+An additional sample can be viewed [using promises](https://github.com/peasy/peasy-js/blob/master/src/sampleWithPromises.js) or [using callbacks](https://github.com/peasy/peasy-js/blob/master/src/sampleWithCallbacks.js) that showcases creating a [business service](https://github.com/peasy/peasy-js/wiki/businessservice), custom [command](https://github.com/peasy/peasy-js/wiki/command), [business rules](https://github.com/peasy/peasy-js/wiki/Business-and-Validation-Rules), and wiring them up.
 The sample also showcases how to consume the service.
 To see it in action, run one or both from a command line:

 -  ```node src/sampleWithPromises.js```
 -  ```node src/sampleWithCallbacks.js```

 An entire middle-tier implementation using peasy-js can be viewed [here](https://github.com/peasy/peasy-js-samples).
 This sample application is a ficticious order entry / inventory management system written with peasy-js, react, angular (with TypeScript), mongoDB, nodejs, and express.

+# What's new in version 2.0?

+You can see all changes introduced with peasy-js 2.0 [here](https://github.com/peasy/peasy-js/wiki/2.0-migration).

 # Contributing